j0ly/FirstProject/REPORT.md

 ### How to identify
 You can get access to the Admin pages using an eavesdropped cookie-session-id like this:

+1. Start OWASP ZAP and configure the proxy settings in the browser (see [README.md](README.md)).
-1. Go to the Admin pages, look who have signed up, and then click the "home" link.
+2. Go to the Admin pages, look who have signed up, and then click the "home" link.
-2. You're now back at the starting page, which doesn't use SSL.
+3. You're now back at the starting page, which doesn't use SSL.
-3. But with OWASP ZAP you can see that the session-cookie is still in use (see [README.md](README.md)).
+4. But with OWASP ZAP you can see that the session-cookie is still in use (see [README.md](README.md)).
 If someone would have the possibility to eavesdrop, they could now steal the cookie-session-id!
-4. Copy the cookie-session-id to simulate this situation!
+5. Copy the cookie-session-id to simulate this situation!
   * And if you were using the Firefox browser for this, restart it before the next step...
-5. Go to the Admin login-page with Firefox, but don’t log in!
+6. Go to the Admin login-page with Firefox, but don’t log in!
-6. Open “Advanced Cookie Manager” and paste the cookie-session-id into the "Value" box (see [README.md](README.md)).
+7. Open “Advanced Cookie Manager” and paste the cookie-session-id into the "Value" box (see [README.md](README.md)).
   * Note: You have to  delete the old one first, otherwise you will not be able to save the change.
-7. Open the Event X start page, click the "Admin" link, and you’re in without entering credentials!
+8. Open the Event X start page, click the "Admin" link, and you’re in without entering credentials!

 ### How to fix
 Force HTTPS for the whole server;